 Move Aside, CBD: New Data Finds THC Is the Real Medicine in Medical Marijuana

-A simple narrative has emerged about cannabis: CBD is the medicine in medical marijuana now available in 33 states and THC is the intoxicant in adult use marijuana available in 10 states.
-New research suggests that simplistic duality is not shared by people whose opinions can't be easily overlooked -- thousands of patients who use medical marijuana.
+Over the past 20 years, a simple narrative has emerged about cannabis: CBD is the medicine in medical marijuana, now available in 34 states, and THC is the intoxicant in adult-use marijuana that’s legal in 10 states.
+Two different compounds; two different markets.

 That narrative, along with the groundswell of belief in the curative properties of CBD (cannabidiol) as it’s being added to every sort of food, beverage, cream, potion, and lotion, drove more than $600 million in sales in 2018.
 And according to an analysis by the Brightfield Group, the CBD market is projected to grow to $22 billion by 2022 -- a number fueled by the recent federal legalization of hemp, from which cannabinoid can be derived.
 Reinforcing the cannabis duality, under the new law all things CBD must essentially be free of THC (tetrahydrocannabinol); hemp cannot exceed 0.3 percent of the psychoactive compound.

 Continue reading this article - and everything on Entrepreneur!

 We make some of our best content available to Entrepreneur subscribers only.
 Become a subscriber for just $5 to get an ad-free experience, exclusive access to premium content like this, and unlock special discounts.